jbjdelacruz/jbjdelacruz.github.io/_portfolio/patient-characteristics-and-readmission-modeling.md

 Nevertheless, it is also advised to explore for additional characteristics that can help better predict the probability of readmission among patients, as the data used may be insufficient to reliably identify patient groups with the best readmission rates.

 ## 4. Reference

+Mahto, A. (2013, September 21).
+Answer to “How to calculate the median on grouped dataset?”
+Stack Overflow. http://stackoverflow.com/a/18931054/1270695

 Strack, B., DeShazo, J. P., Gennings, C., Olmo, J. L., Ventura, S., Cios, K. J., & Clore, J. N. (2014). *Impact of HbA1c measurement on hospital readmission rates: Analysis of 70,000 clinical database patient records.* *BioMed Research International, 2014,* 781670, 11 pages. [https://doi.org/10.1155/2014/781670](https://doi.org/10.1155/2014/781670)